iker592/swe-bench-replica/README.md

-# SWE-bench Replica
+# Agents Benchmark

-A modern replica of the SWE-bench website built with Next.js, TypeScript, and Tailwind CSS.
+A modern benchmark website for evaluating AI agents built with Next.js, TypeScript, and Tailwind CSS.

 ## Features

-- **Homepage**: Beautiful hero section with overview of SWE-bench
+- **Homepage**: Beautiful hero section with overview of Agents Benchmark
-- **Leaderboard**: Interactive leaderboard showing model rankings and performance metrics
+- **Leaderboard**: Interactive leaderboard showing agent rankings and performance metrics
 - **Documentation**: Comprehensive documentation section with guides and examples
 - **News**: News and updates section with latest announcements
 - **Responsive Design**: Fully responsive and mobile-friendly